 The amendments of the Rigorosum Examination Code of Charles University come into force in compliance with section 36 (4) of the Higher Education Institutions Act on the date of registration by the Ministry of Education, Youth and Sports.

-The amendments of the Rigorosum Examination Code of Charles University, registered under Ref.
-No. MSMT-5719/2019 (Amendments No. 1) on 12 February 2019, become effective on the first day of the calendar month following the date of coming into force.
+The amendments to the Rigorosum Examination Code of Charles University, registered under Ref.
+No. MSMT-5719/2019 (Amendments No. 1) on 12 February 2019, become effective on the first day of the calendar month following the date of coming into force, the amendments registered under Ref.
+No. MSMT-38485/2020-1 (Amendments No. 2) on 30 September 2020 become effective on the day following the date of coming into force and the amendments registered under Ref.
+No. MSMT-46119/2020-1 (Amendments No. 3) on 2717 December 2020 become effective on the day following the date of coming into force.

 PhDr.
 Tomáš Nigrin, Ph.D.

 Chair of the Academic Senate

 * Translator’s note: Words importing the masculine include the feminine, and unless the context otherwise requires, words in the singular include the plural and words in the plural include the singular.

 S. 36 of the Higher Education Act.
 The registration was completed on 14 December 2016.